n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.compression.md

 Use the Compression node to compress and decompress files.
 Supports Zip and Gzip formats.

-///  note  | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [Compression integrations](https://n8n.io/integrations/compression/){:target=_blank .external-link} page.
-///

 ## Node parameters

 The node parameters depend on which **Operation** you select.
 Choose from **Compress** and **Decompress**.